dsc-courses/dsc30-2023-su/lessons/sorting-and-searching.md

 A sorted array enables logarithmic-time algorithms like binary search.
 To determine if a certain element is in a sorted array containing 100,000,000 elements, binary search only needed log<sub>2</sub> 100,000,000, or about 27 comparisons!
 The combination of **sorting algorithms** and **searching algorithms** can enable efficient features like autocomplete that shape how people make sense of the world.

-Let's say we wanted to implement the autocomplete feature in Husky Maps.
+Let's say we wanted to implement the autocomplete feature in Triton Maps.
 One approach is to implement a `BinarySearchAutocomplete` data type.

 Representation
 : Potential search results are stored in a sorted array.
-In Husky Maps, this contains the names of all the places near the UW Seattle campus.
+In Triton Maps, this contains the names of all the places near the UW Seattle campus.

 Functionality
 : The `addAll` method adds new elements to the data type.
 After the elements are added, the entire array is re-sorted to maintain the sorted representation.